niharikkatyagi/pancardtampering/README.md

-# program to see if a pan card has been tampered or not
+# Check to see if a pan card has been tampered or not